Policies, Regulations and Safety

 |Line cutting |

-As of July 1, 2019, cutting in ferry loading lanes may be subject to $48 fine.
-Avoid opportunities for line cutting by parking directly behind vehicle ahead without leaving a gap, and staying with your vehicle.
+As of July 1, 2019, cutting in the ferry loading lanes may be subject to $48 fine.
+Line cutting is defined as a vehicle pulling into a gap when the ferry has begun loading, or pulling into the end of a lane that is loading when there are additional lanes that need to be loaded.
+If the ferry has not begun loading and there is a gap, a vehicle can pull into the gap.
+For this reason, we encourage all passengers to park directly behind the vehicle ahead of them without leaving a gap, and staying with your vehicle.
 Matching codes were enacted by Pierce County and the Town of Steilacoom to manage all loading lanes on the route.

 Do not tamper with safety or life-saving equipment.

 Do not litter, including throwing objects on the ferry vessel or overboard.